In this post we will explore the use of the Single progression method in your training program for the purpose of building muscle mass.

 The Single Progression method essentially means that we are only interested in changing one factor at a time until we achieve a certain goal.

-This being the case, a Single progression method works well when you have one specific goal in mind.
-The method will involve using one of the five factors discussed in the previous posts.
+This being the case, a Single progression method works well when you are aiming to improve one training goal.
+The method will involve using only one of the five factors discussed in the previous posts.

 Example #1: Increase the Reps

-Let’s say our goal is to increase strength.
-We would warm up and then choose a weight that we can get eight reps with before our muscles give out.
-Let’s say it’s 200lbs.
-Regardless of the number of reps we get on the second set, we will use the same weight for the first set until we can do twelve reps.
-When we finally achieve this, we know that we have gotten stronger and so we would increase the weight and start over.
+Our goal is to increase our strength in a given exercise.
+In this example we would warm up and then choose a weight that we can get eight reps with before our muscles give out.
+Let’s say it’s a Front Squat with 200lbs.
+The next day we come into the gym, we will keep the weight the same but try to get nine reps.
+The next day, we will keep the weight the same and try to get ten reps.
+We would continue in this manner until we achieved a predetermined number of reps- let's say fifteen, for example.
+We would then increase the weight and start all over again.
 This is the traditional perspective of the use of a Single Progression method.
 But I think that there are others as long as we aim to improve only one factor at a time.

 Example #2: Increase the Sets